Public Safety Power Shutoff (PSPS)

 - Build an Emergency Kit: Keep water, non-perishable food, flashlights, batteries, and a first aid kit readily available.

 - Plan for Medical Needs: If you rely on electrically powered medical devices, arrange for backup power sources or have a plan to relocate during extended outages.
+Click here for Xcel Medical Assistance information.

 - Create Defensible Space: Clear dead vegetation and flammable materials around your property year-round.